Governed Approvals: Why Every Agent Action Needs a Human

 The modal shows: the tool being called (Calendar, Gmail, etc), the action (create event, send draft), the risk level (MEDIUM for calendar writes, HIGH for gmail sends), every parameter the agent is about to send (who, what, when), and a single primary CTA.
 No buried toggles, no checkboxes, no fine print.
 Either you approve this specific action once, or you deny it.

 This is the opposite of how most SaaS approval flows work.
-You do not get to say "always allow this agent to send email" because a future prompt injection could turn that blanket permission into an exfiltration vector.
+You do not get to say "always allow this assistant to send email," because a future bug or a hijacked prompt could turn that one tap into hundreds of emails.
 Every action stands on its own.

 It is slower.
 On purpose.
 The slowness is the feature.